casbin/awesome-auth/README.md

 ### <a name="authZ-cSharp"></a>C#

-- [DotNetOpenAuth](https://github.com/DotNetOpenAuth/DotNetOpenAuth) - C# implementation of the OpenID, OAuth protocols.
+- [DotNetOpenAuth](https://github.com/DotNetOpenAuth/DotNetOpenAuth) - Implementation of the OpenID, OAuth protocols.
 - [AuthorizationServer](https://github.com/IdentityModel/AuthorizationServer) - Sample implementation of an OAuth2 authorization server.

 ### <a name="authZ-golang"></a>Golang